 If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you.
 Read our full disclosure here.

+An honest opinion of buying DVC resale.
 I was compensated for this post but all opinions are completely my own.

 You may be familiar with renting Disney Vacation Club (DVC) points to save money on stays at Disney’s Deluxe resorts.
 But have you ever considered how much you can save on future Disney stays by becoming a DVC member yourself?